 Can you believe it?
-It’s already April!
-2019 is moving fast and it’s easy to get caught up in the day to day activities of life.
-With Spring already here, it’s time to clean out your garage and prepare for months of yard work.
-Similar to a house, maintaining your WordPress website is an important task.
+It’s already the middle of Feburary of 2020!
+With Spring just a couple months away here, it’s time to to start thinking about clean out your garage and prepare for months of yard work.
+Similar to a house, maintaining your business website is an important task.

 Maintaining Your WordPress Website

 The Internet moves at an unstoppable pace.
 There was “website design” and then there was responsive design.
 Last year, Google pushed us into a mobile-first web design World.
 This year, the push is for a faster web.